hanwenzhang123/fullstack-note/mock/README.md

 #### what is prototype
 - A reference to another object
-- Every function includes prototype object by default, and all the objects inherit the properties and methods from `Object.prototype`
+- every function includes prototype object that enables all the other objects to inherit these methods and properties
 - Objects created using the `new` keyword inherit from a prototype called `Object.prototype`.
-- whenever we create a function，JS engine adds a prototype property inside a function
-- Prototype property is an object, where we can attach methods and properties in a prototype object
-- which enables all the other objects to inherit these methods and properties.

 #### prototype chain
 - Prototype chaining is used to build new types of objects based on existing ones.